 Empty the black tank: Pull the valve for you black tank and let it run until you no longer hear any water flowing, then close the black tank.

-Empty the grey tanks: Pull the valve on your grey tank (or both grey tanks if you have two) and let them empty until you no longer hear anything flowing.
-Close the grey tanks.
+Empty the gray tanks: Pull the valve on your gray tank (or both gray tanks if you have two) and let them empty until you no longer hear anything flowing.
+Close the gray tanks.

 Fill the black tanks: Connect a garden hose from a water source (the city water connection at your campsite) to the black water valve on your RV.
 Let the water run until the black tank is full.
 You can check your sensor to determine when the tank is full.
 Once the tank is full, turn off the water.
 Be sure to use a separate hose from your normal fresh water hose to prevent contamination.